 - you've read the introduction to Nim and thus have Nim available

 - you're on a command-line friendly system like OS X or Linux.
-If you're on Windows, we highly recommend spinning up a preconfigured virtual machine with Vagrant - something like Homestead Improved should do.
-It's tweaked for web dev, but works equally well for everything else that doesn't have a UI.
+If you're on Windows, we highly recommend spinning up a preconfigured Nim-friendly virtual machine with Vagrant or installing Git Bash and tools.

-To run Nimbus, we'll need the RocksDB database and a newer version of Nim.
+To run Nimbus, we'll need the RocksDB database.
 On OS X, execute:

 On Linux, this should do it: